 The Core Competencies for Interprofessional Collaborative Practice were released in 2011 and updated in 2016 (IPEC, 2011; IPEC, 2016).
 These competencies were developed by an expert panel that was sponsored by the Interprofessional Education Collaborative and included representatives from six different professional education organizations.

+These IPEC core competencies guide the Center for Health IPE's interprofessional education and practice initiatives.
 One of the first steps needed to implement the core competencies is to ensure that faculty, preceptors, students, and practitioners are all aware of these competencies.
 To see examples of each competency, check out our videos.

 Values/Ethics for Interprofessional Practice:

 "Work with individuals of other professions to maintain a climate of mutual respect and shared values" (IPEC, 2011; IPEC, 2016. pp.11).

 Based on the common goal of providing high quality, patient-centered health care, demonstrate mutual respect, trust, integrity, high standards of ethics while valuing differences when working with members of other health professions.

 "Use the knowledge of one's own role and those of other professions to appropriately assess and address the health care needs of the patients and populations served" (IPEC, 2011; IPEC, 2016, pp.12).